 4. For blog pieces in outreach campaigns and influencer marketing

-Commercial image vs Hero shot vs Product photo
+Commercial image vs. Hero shot vs. Product photo

-The difference between the product image, hero shot, and a proper commercial photo is mostly in the level of creativity invested in it.
+The difference between the product image, hero shot, and proper commercial photo is mostly in the level of creativity invested in it.
 The more creative the image, the more likely it is to be more expensive to produce.
 Marketplaces and online stores will mostly use uniform product photos that are highly functional and feel orderly when lined up on a category page.

-Stages of production of the hero shots for ecommerce and social media
+Stages of production of the hero shots for e-commerce and social media

 2. The search of props and the background